Carterklauer/Carter2React/README.md

 ← `src/hooks/prefers-reduced-motion.jsx`: For accessibility reasons, some users will indicate in their system settings that they prefer motion effects to be minimized–this allows you to hold off on these effects in such cases.

 ← `src/hooks/wiggle.jsx`: The wiggle effect animates elements, as you'll see if you hover over the image (or text below it) on the homepage.
-You can apply the effect anywhere you like in the site as outlined in the steps below.
+You can apply the effect anywhere you like in the site as outlined in `TODO.md`.

 ← `src/hooks/wouter-hash.jsx`: We use hashed routing with wouter.